ArthurZhang2408/Ultudy/README.md

 # (DATABASE_URL already matches compose)
 cd backend
 npm ci
-npm run check:pgvector  # optional: verifies IVFFLAT support npm run migrate npm run dev
+npm run check:pgvector  # optional: verifies whether IVFFLAT/HNSW indexes support 3072 dimensions
+npm run migrate
+npm run dev
 # check: curl http://localhost:3001/db/health
 ```

+The compatibility probe logs which index type (if any) will be created so you can adjust expectations locally.
 Once the backend is running with a configured database, you can verify connectivity at [`/db/health`](http://localhost:3001/db/health).

 ## Contributing / Workflow
 This repo will be developed with OpenAI **Codex** (agent) creating PRs from plans.